isomerpages/nlb-nas-corporate/index.md

   - infopic:
       title: "New Light on an Old Tale Exhibition "
       subtitle: Features
-      description: “New Light on an Old Tale” is an exhibition to mark the 80th Anniversary of the Fall of Singapore (15 February 1942).
-Showcases artefacts on WWII.
+      description: "“New Light on an Old Tale” is an exhibition and a series of related programmes to mark the 80th Anniversary of the Fall of Singapore. "
-      button: Learn More
+      button: "Learn more here "
       url: https://corporate.nas.gov.sg/outreach/calendar-of-events/
       image: /images/FOS80%20AO%20Banner.jpg
       alt: New Light on an Old Tale